About the

 • be categorized as 501(c)(3) of the Internal Revenue Code or fiscally sponsored.

-• have programs and/or services that address non-medical determinants of health and advance optimal health for all.
+• have programs and/or services that address social determinants of health (SDOH) and advance health equity.

 • Preferably have fewer than 25 paid employees and limited infrastructure.